 The CMA Subjects will allow the prospective Certified Management Accountants to understand and apply the knowledge and skills needed in performing financial management, strategic analysis, and decision-making.
-The CMA, which stands for Certified Management Accountant, is administered by the Institute of Management Accountants in two comprehensive parts: the first covering the essentials in management accounting and the second in finance strategy.
-Different topics compose each segment, which challenges the finance aptitude of a candidate with respect to financial accounting, budgeting, cost management, and strategic financial decision-making.
+The US CMA, which stands for Certified Management Accountant, is administered by the Institute of Management Accountants in two comprehensive parts: the first covering the essentials of management accounting and the second in finance strategy.
+Different topics compose each segment, which challenges the finance aptitude of a candidate in financial accounting, budgeting, cost management, and strategic financial decision-making.

 - Financial Reporting: Covers the preparation and interpretation of financial statements.